 SELECTED SCHOLARLY PUBLICATIONS, PRESENTATIONS, AND TRAINING BY KAJA WEEKS

 Author, Step and Look and Touch in Time: Interpersonal Rhythms, Essay in PsychCentral Pro.
-Featured 09/22/17 and archived thereafter.
+Featured 09/22/17.

 Author, Early Soundscapes and the Voiceless Child: Searching for a Musical Bridge, Essay in PsychCentral Pro.
-Featured 08/04/16 and archived thereafter.
+Featured 08/04/16.

 Author, Music, the Depressed Dyad and the Uplifting Circle , Essay about mother-infant rupture and repair in a musical setting, in PsychCentral Pro.
-Featured 1/26/16 and archived thereafter.
+Featured 1/26/16.

 Co-Author with Denton, D. S. (2015).
 "Musical Therapy: Notes for the Young Child."
 The Theraplay Institute Newsletter, Summer 2015, pp. 15-17.

 Author, (2014).
 "Vowels: Sonic Gems of Emotion for Social Communication - Practical Singing Strategies for Non-Musician Teachers with Developmentally Diverse Young Children," Early Childhood Education Journal, 1-8.
 DOI 10.1007/s10643-014-0681-2

 Co-Author with Denton, D. S. (2014).
 "Parent Singing in Relational Treatment of Children with Autism Spectrum Disorder," Imagine, 5(1), 80-84.

 Author, (2013).
 “Simple Songs and Play: Circletime.”
 Silver Spring, MD: Petite Musique.

 Co-Author with Denton, D. S. (2013).
 “Simple Songs and Play: Adaptations for Special Needs.”
 Silver Spring, MD: Petite Musique.